renebaumann3000/gist_project/README.md

 - the Categorys are not accessable in the navbar from all views.
 - the Admin Post is called because of the future use.
 The admin should post the group related infos.
 Other users could also post but in the separate "Members" section.
 - No error message, if a user name already exists.
+- by updating a post, the category is not prefilled
+- the text editor field is a bit small

 #### Success messages:
 Starting out in software development, I learned that creating success messages wasn't part of the initial release of our project, and now I understand the reasons behind this.